 8) Inform the shareholders of the Board of Directors’ decision together with the reasoning by informing the shareholder who proposed the agenda item and informing the shareholders’ meeting.

-1) Nomination channel is by submitting a letter to the Board of Directors.
+1) Nomination channel is by submitting a letter to the Board of Directors.6) The Corporate Secretary informs the shareholders who proposed candidates of the Board of

 2) Nomination period is from 1 January to 31 December of every year.